jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Thine eyes have scarce a charm for me.

-what's his secret? he's tired.
+What's his secret?
+He's tired.

 ---